 - Before any development is undertaken, a contributor would communicate a need and/or issue to the ROS-Industrial community.
-This can be done by submitting an issue on the appropriate GitHub repo, the issues repo, or by emailing the users group.
+This can be done by submitting an issue on the appropriate GitHub repo, the issues repo, or by posting a message in the ROS-Industrial category on ROS Discourse. .
 Doing so may save you time if similar development is underway and ensure that whatever approach you take is acceptable to the community of reviewers once it is submitted.

 - The second step (item 2) is to implement your change.
 If you are working on a code contribution, we highly recommend you utilize the ROS Qt-Creator Plug-in.
 Verify that your change successfully builds and passes all tests.

 - Next, push your changes to a "feature" branch in your personal fork of the repo and issue a pull request (PR)(item 3).
 The PR allows maintainers to review the submitted code.
 Before the PR can be accepted, the maintainer and contributor must agree that the contribution is implemented appropriately.
 This process can take several back-and-forth steps (see example).
 Contributors should expect to spend as much time reviewing/changing the code as on the initial implementation.
 This time can be minimized by communicating with the ROS-Industrial community before any contribution is made.